PascalSchroederDE/devops_for_ai_bt/content/3chapter.md

 How these installations can be done is described in this chapter.

+### Azure Machine Learning service {#sec:azuremlservice}

+The Azure Machine Learning service is provided on the Microsoft Azure Cloud.
+For accessing the Azure Cloud, a confirmed Microsoft account is needed.
+Then the Cloud can be accessed via [portal.azure.com](https://portal.azure.com).

+First, a resource group has to be created.
+For that the *Resource groups* button has to be selected on the left sidebar.
+Then a new group can be added by clicking on *Add*.
+In the upcoming form, a name has to be given as well as a subscription model has to be chosen.
+For non-paying users, the only possible subscription model is the free model.
+Additionally, a region can be chosen.

+Next, a resource has to be created with the *Create Resource* button on the left side panel.
+There a Machine Learning workspace has to be created.
+For that, it can either be navigated to the category *AI + Machine Learning* or directly be searched for *"Machine Learning*" via the search bar.
+Then the *Machine Learning service workspace* has to be selected.

+On the next page, this workspace can then be created by clicking *Create*.
+Then a name has to be given and the region, as well as a subscription model, has to be chosen the same way as for creating a resource group.
+Additionally, the newly created resource group has to be selected.

+This new resource can then be accessed via the *All resources* page, which can be found on the left side panel.
+There the service appears with the chosen name.
+When clicking on the service, a new page with a navigation panel is loaded.
+To create a visual interface for a Machine Learning pipeline, the *Visual Interface* button has to be clicked, which can be found in the category *Authoring (Preview)*.
+Then this interface can be launched by pressing *Launch visual interface* on the appearing page.

+After that, the project is successfully prepared for creating a pipeline with the Azure visual interface.

 ### Minikube {#sec:minikube}

 A critical principle of DevOps is to design the environments in a way that they behave as similar to the production environment as possible.
 Because of the decision to deploy the product inside of containers on a Kubernetes cluster, it is necessary to set up such a cluster on a local system.
 Currently, there are two popular solutions for this - Minikube and microk8s.